justinphilpott/bookwhen-client/README.md

 ### Todos
 - [] put Zod in place in more areas to strengthen runtime type guards
-- [] refine error handling
+- [] flesh out e2e tests
-- [] write more integration tests
+- [] write services for the other models in the API
-- [] write services for the other integrations
+- [] create e2e test github action workflow

 ## License